BirthdayResearch/defichain-wallet/website/README.md

 # DeFiChain Wallet Website

 This is **NOT** DeFiChain Web Wallet, this is an accompanying website to the DeFiChain wallet.
-It provides the uncapped fullstack ability to DeFiChain Wallet.
-With this website, it creates an online real estate for DeFiChain Wallet to communicate beyond the native platforms we support.
+It provides the uncapped full-stack ability to DeFiChain Wallet.
+This website creates an online real estate for DeFiChain Wallet to communicate beyond the native platforms we support.

-Purposes includes:
+Purpose includes:
 - Landing for DeFiChain Wallet
 - Static FAQ resources
-- `/api/*` upstream link for native wallet to pull information.
+- `/api/*` upstream link for the native wallet to pull information.

 ## Developing